-Creating clear and transparent AI guidance in our schools is essential to ensure responsible and ethical use of this emerging technology.
-Clear policies provide a framework for fairness, privacy, and security, while promoting trust among stakeholders.
-They help mitigate risks, address concerns about data and biases, and ensure equitable access while harnessing AI's potential to enhance learning.
-The resources below can support your district team begin to develop your own AI guidance.
+Creating clear and transparent AI guidance is essential to ensure the responsible, ethical use of this emerging technology in schools.
+Strong policies build trust, promote fairness, protect privacy, and address risks such as bias and data misuse.
+They also help ensure equitable access and support the safe, effective integration of AI to enhance learning.
+The resources below can help your district begin developing its own AI guidance.

 Click the links below to explore sample school policy & guidance from Oregon Districts.